dvinubius/contract-factory-tutorial-typescript/README.md

 Now you should see owner information in the contracts list of the master view.

 📝 🤓 Observe that this time we **didn't connect any signer**, since we only had to read from the contract.
-Also, we **didn't specify a fourth argument to useContractReader** since we don't expect the owner to update while this React component is displayed.
+Also, we **didn't specify a fourth argument to useContractReader**.
+That one is with options on how the value should be updated.
+But we don't expect the owner to change while this React component is displayed, so we provide no explicit update options.
+When no updateOptions are provided, the default behaviour of the hook is to only update once every 100 blocks, which is acceptable in a situation like ours.

+> #### 🧞‍♀️ Side quest - Make this perfect! 💯
+> Find out how to useEventListener() such that it only updates if the owner actually changes.
+Perfect the code.
+Can you test if it works?

 ### 👩‍💻 😍 🧑‍💻 **Recognize** my contract
 > Owner addresses are quite hard to read.
 In the contracts list, let's **mark** items which belong to **the current user** so they may be identified more easily.